ibudasov/reflectje/ops/README.md

 `kubectl delete svc hoi-reflectje`  — delete service

-`minikube service list` — see the services list and their URLs
+`minikube service list` & `kubectl get services` — see the services list and their URLs

 `curl http://127.0.0.1:30000` — to test things